 Current Basin Plan (Updated June 2019)

 The antidegradation surface water quality objectives for minerals in the current Basin Plan are the same values used in the 1975 and 1983 Basin Plans and have not changed.
-Again, Santa Ana Water Board staff’s perspective is that a footnote clarifying that the values are annual flow-weighted averages may have erroneously been omitted.
+Again, Santa Ana Regional Water Board staff’s perspective is that a footnote clarifying that the values are annual flow-weighted averages may have erroneously been omitted.
 Since the 1975 and 1983 Basin Plans historic values are still in-place in the current Basin Plan, Santa Ana Regional Water Board staff assumes that these values are applied as annual flow-weighted averages.

-Lastly, the 1983 Basin Plan in Chapter 3 and the Current Basin Plan in Chapter 4, explain how the Watermaster demonstrates compliance with the Basin Plan water quality objectives and that an annual flow-weighted average is used.
+Lastly, the 1983 Basin Plan in Chapter 3 and the Current Basin Plan in Chapter 5, explain how the Watermaster demonstrates compliance with the Basin Plan water quality objectives and that an annual flow-weighted average is used.